heinwessels/LightAndTimeDialiation/README.md

 # LightAndTimeDialiation
 This project will simulate emitted light being bent by space-time, hopefully also showing light's change in frequency.
-The goal is to learn more about C++ OOP practices.
+The goal is to learn more about C++ and OOP best practices.
+This is my only second real C++ project that I'm programming, so I still have a lot to learn.
+The idea is too over-design everything to force the use of practices that will be used for large commercial projects.

 ## Lessons Learned
+- Having raw arrays of polymorphism objects is **really bad**, because it will cause slicing.
+Better to use a array of pointers, or even better, `std:unique_ptr`.
+This will ensure uncompromised memory, and no memory leaks (if used correctly), but is not neccesarally good for caching.
+- There's little reason to use raw arrays.
+A container like `vector` is just as efficient if used correctly, and has some powerful capabilities.
+- Favour *composition* over *inheritance*.
+This makes the code more modular and future proof.
+However, *inheritance* still has it's benifits, as polymorphism can be very powerful.
-- Objects should not contain their full graphic information.
-Rather just basic information about size, and the renderer should know how to draw it.
+- Objects should not contain their full graphic information, e.g. *how* to draw on the screen.
+Rather just basic information about it's size and colour, and the renderer should know how to draw it.

 ## Principles Used